abelxmendoza/Lore-Keeper/README.md

 - Section navigation with progress indicators
 - Timeline visualization at the bottom
 - Chat interface for asking questions about the book
+- Memoir integration for reading your auto-generated biography

 #### ✅ **Task Engine**
 - Goal and milestone tracking